 When I saw this post by Jenae over at I Can Teach My Child ( who will be a guest poster tomorrow so don’t miss it! ) my head was running with ideas on how to make something similar.
 I would be lying if I told you it was easy, maybe it would have been with no kids but I had an infant in my arms while taking every picture and a 4 year old helper wanting to “help”.
-However the results were pretty cool and it’s a great book to take to church or somewhere else that talking in that not so quiet but really trying to voice.
-It’s been tested out by a handful of friends already and was quite the hit at a playdate last week.
+However the results were pretty cool and it’s a great book to take to church or somewhere else where talking is frowned upon.
+It’s been tested out by a handful of friends already and our Eye-Spy Book was quite the hit at a playdate last week.
 So the effort was worth it.
 Here is how we made it.

 - Start by using the foam letters to write Can You Find and take a picture.
 This will be the cover page.